 On its grantmaking page, Annenberg expresses a forgiving attitude unique among many foundations.
 The foundation describes itself as "willing to take measured risks with a tolerance for occasional failure," if that is what it takes to find the truly worthy grantees.
 Also worth noting is that Annenberg states that it prioritizes "nonprofit organizations serving Los Angeles, Ventura, Orange, Riverside and San Bernardino Counties."

-Some past recipients of Annenberg Foundation funds include $25,000 to the Delta Blues Foundation for artist stipends as part of their Arts and Education Program; $10,000 to the Angels Gate Cultural Center for "capacity building efforts, including a board retreat focusing on board development and strategic planning"; $10,000 to the 18th Street Arts Complex for a staff and board retreat; and $100,000 to the Norris Center for the Performing Arts for the construction of their Education Building, a facility that enables the expansion of their education department.
+Some past grantees include the Delta Blues Foundation for artist stipends as part of their Arts and Education Program and the Angels Gate Cultural Center for "capacity building efforts, including a board retreat focusing on board development and strategic planning" among many others.

 There are no deadlines for proposals, which are submitted online.
 The step-by-step application process, along with templates for the required supporting documents, can be viewed here.
 No grants are made to individuals under any of Annenberg's programs.
 Any questions about its guidelines or application can be emailed here.
 It says all inquiries are answered within three business days.